Planning is essential for consistent outcomes

 FEMORAL VERSION:

-For "human bipedal gait" as opposed to quadrupeds, make sure the version (or more correctly, anterior "offset displacement") is correct.
+For "human bipedal gait" as opposed to quadrupeds, make sure the ante-version (or more correctly, anterior "offset displacement") is correct.
 If you are using a non-anatomical stem, then the posterior entry to the canal will require a greater than "normal" anteversion.
 Typical version is 20 degrees.
 This is a very common mistake made and overlooked in almost all studies.
+It results in groin pain and unwary interference with the Psoas Tendon leading to a lumbar scoliosis later!.
+The pre-op standing direct lateral film is most useful and to compare with the post-op same radiograph.

 Beware the low FEMORAL neck-shaft angle as this promotes taper looseningand impingement in abduction of correctly placed acetabular components.